rexa222/arabic2latin/README.md

 # arabic2latin

-Convert Arabic and Persian (Farsi) characters to their Latin (English) homophone.
+Convert Arabic and Persian (Farsi) characters to their English homophone.

 ## Installation